 The documentary film Escaping Fed is written, produced and directed by stalking, rape and attempted murder survivor C. Kimberly Toms.
-She is making this documentary film not to “expose” her individual crime, but to expose the climate of ignorance about these matters in the “Good Ol’ Boys’ Network” that makes up law enforcement in general and the U.S. Department of State in particular.
+She is making this documentary film not to "expose" her individual crime, but to expose the climate of ignorance about these matters in the "Good Ol' Boys' Network" that makes up law enforcement in general.
 Without such a network in place, one single special agent or police officer would not be able to serially and criminally enact these crimes, unpunished.

 At the same time, male agents would not be able to "retaliate" or "attempt to break down" the victim post-reporting.
 This is a situation enacted by "Agent J" in Kimberly's case, a supervisory agent who is also referenced in the documentary.

 This eye-opening film is also produced to show the significance of the Brotherhood of Police, when it comes to reporting law enforcement officers for these types of crimes.
 In the narrative feature-length documentary, the disproportionate refusal of seven male officers to act on the words, "This officer raped and tried to kill me" comes to light.
 Their back-turning is disproportionate as all but one of six female law enforcement officers who came into contact with this story DID act.

 Even Beyond the Brotherhood of Law Enforcement, More Problems Exist

 The real-life shaming she experienced does not stop with law enforcement.
 Law enforcement individuals and entities are just one link in chains of failure.
 After the rape, every attorney Kimberly talked to told her to "get an attorney" to ensure justice was served.
 But, as the entire prequalified Wisconsin State Bar list she called indicated, not one lawyer was willing to take on a case involving a federal "secret agent man."